KasperD/mx3bot/README.md

       It would be appreciated if you sent me a note if you're successfully (or unsuccesfully) using this program.

-      Stop by #Mx3 on irc.gamesnet.net, and talk to influx or vodak.
+      Stop by #Fx on irc.gamesurge.net, and talk to influx or vodak.
       There's currently an old Mx3bot or two idling there, with the newer development versions usually running on a private ircd somewhere.

       Some kind of bug tracking forum/help forum should be going up on http://bot.mx3.org eventually.

-      Feel free to email influx@users.sourceforge.net with any comments.